DanyloM73/EggTimer/README.md

 # Egg Timer

-### A simple iOS/iPadOS with three operating modes, 5, 7 and 12 minutes
+### A simple iOS/iPadOS timer with three operating modes, 5, 7 and 12 minutes

 ## Used technologies and tools